 Trinidad Hotels, Restaurants and Tourism Association (THRTA)

-The THRTA, Trinidad’s largest private sector tourism body, is honoured to once again be part of this year’s Who’s Who in Trinidad & Tobago Business publication.
+he Trinidad Hotels, Restaurant and Tourism Association (THRTA), Trinidad’s largest private sector tourism body is honoured to once again be part of this year’s Who’s Who in Trinidad & Tobago Business publication.

-The THRTA continues to be the leading advocate voice on tourism-related matters, as it has done for more than half a century on behalf of its membership that comprised of the recognised locally owned independent hotels and guest houses, as well as the those belonging to international chains.
-Other integral components of its membership include restaurants, transport and tour operators and a multitude of companies that provide goods and services to the tourism industry.
+As the THRTA continues to advocate for industry stakeholders on matters that can both negatively and positively impact the tourism centric trading landscape, as it has done for more than half a century, on behalf of its membership and non-members alike that comprised of the recognized locally-owned independent hotels and guest houses, as well as the those belonging to international chains.
+Other integral component of its membership includes restaurants, transport and tour operators and a multitude of companies that provide goods and services to the tourism industry.

 Employers’ Consultative Association of Trinidad and Tobago (ECA)